 After pre-filtration, the water undergoes reverse osmosis, where it’s forced through the semipermeable RO membrane.
 Here, particles even too small to be seen with an electron microscope are trapped and removed, allowing only filtered water to pass through.

-Removed contaminants are flushed away in the final discharge stage with all rejected impurities carried down the drain.
-Because these pollutants are carried away with the brine water that initially comes into the system, they are unable to clog the RO membrane.
+Removed contaminants are flushed away in the final discharge stage, with all rejected impurities carried down the drain.
+Because these pollutants are carried away with the brine water that initially comes into the system, they’re unable to clog the RO membrane.

 Meanwhile, filtered water flows to a storage tank, where it’s held until needed.
 Before it reaches a faucet, it undergoes a final activated carbon filtration to improve taste and quality for household use.